What is Prior Acts Coverage and Why Is It Important?

 When you purchase a claims-made policy, the insurer will provide coverage for any liability or malpractice claims that occurred and were reported during the policy period.
 However, if the claim doesn’t arise in the same year as the actual malpractice misstep occurred (which isn’t uncommon), you won’t be covered by your claims-made policy.
 In such a case, you would need to obtain prior acts coverage.

-To understand what prior acts coverage is and how it works, we first need to understand what a retroactive coverage date is and why policies have them.
-The retroactive coverage date defines limitations for your prior acts coverage.
+To understand prior acts coverage and how it works, we first need to understand a retroactive coverage date and why policies have them.
+The retroactive coverage date defines the limitations for your prior acts coverage.

 When you purchase a claims-made policy, you are not covered for any acts of malpractice that might have occurred before the retroactive coverage date that is defined on your claims-made policy.
 The retroactive coverage date is usually the policy inception date of the first policy that you purchased, in the instance that you have been maintaining your coverage continuously without gaps since first purchasing your policy.